ansrali/data422-group-project/project.daily.md

 # Project diary - Group Asclepius
 __(Ansar Ali, Jeffrey Chi & Jinze(Jerry) Zhou)__

+## 30-10-2022
+We held zoom meeting - every member of the group was present.
+FInalized the report. **Jeffrey** gone through data API urls from "Data API Section" of the report and took screenshot and added to the report. **Jerry** helped **Jeffrey** solve the pull request conflicts. **Ansar** waded through the Final report and fixed spelling and punctuation errors. **Jeffrey** wanted to add more visualas/plots so that he can more contribute in coding part, however, **Ansar** & **Jinze** didn't agreed on that.
+It is decided that we'll submit our report on 31st of October 2022 (i.e., tomorrow)

 ## 29-10-2022
 We held zoom meeting - every member of the group was present.
 We discussed report format and agreed to using the **Jerry's** version Reports.docx. **Ansar** and **Jeffrey** had a debate on the diagram we had in the report. **Ansar** explained that we need a database relations diagram which depicts our data modal not a diagram which just tells that we merged everything into one table. **Ansar** will reproduce the database structure diagram. **Ansar** will also write a brief paragraph about Data API publishing tools and techniques.